By Steve Beauregard

 The Las Vegas Strip has a bus system that transports visitors up and down the Strip very inexpensively.
 It’s called the “Deuce” and it’s probably the easiest, fastest way to get from the Linq Resort and Casino to the Park MGM.
 (Go here to see how much does it cost to ride the Deuce bus in Las Vegas).

 The closest Deuce bus stop to the Linq hotel is directly across the Strip, in front of Caesars Palace.

-Taxi from the Linq to Monte Carlo
+Taxi and Uber/Lyft from the Linq to Park MGM

-Driving from the Linq to Monte Carlo
+Driving from the Linq to Park MGM

-About 1,000 feet west of the Strip, you’ll take a right on the first street you see after the valet parking.
-The signs will point you to the Monte Carlo’s self-parking garage.
+About 1,000 feet west of the Strip, (before you get to T-Mobile Arena), you’ll take a right on the first street you see after the valet parking.
+The signs will point you to the Park MGM self-parking garage.